stngularity/EpsilonEngine/README.md

 2. Line actions, so far only 1 (`ignoreLine`).
 But you can add own actions
 3. Templates.
 Templates are checks (`if`/`elif`/`else`) and formatting (`format`).
 I will add more templates in the future.
-4. ~~Parser for color and formatting codes.
-Will return a native implementation of components that can be converted to Spigot or BungeeCord components~~ (`Coming Soon`)

 ## How to use?
 First, add Sonatype repository to your Maven project: